hellcat27/omnibytecapstone/readme.md

-## Capstone project for Omnibyte Technology.
+## Omnibyte Technology OCR - Student Capstone Project

 Android application that allows the user to take a picture and send it to Microsoft Azure services for processing.
 The response is examined and the text can be pulled into a sample form using keywords.
 Uses Angular 7 and Typescript/Javascript.